Primal-id/UbuntuPatching_Splunk_Qemu/README.md

 #
 # This script will check for updates, patch Ubuntu, install Qemu for Proxmox if necessary
-# install Splunkforwarder and configure
+# install Splunk Universal Fowarder and configure
 #
 #
 ######################################